Why Bankruptcy Records Matter

 That said, it’s a good idea to check for bankruptcies when:

-- Choosing A Business Partner (Do they manage money wisely?)
+- Choosing A Business Partner (Do they manage their money wisely?)

 - Checking Out Tenants (Can they pay?
-Are they likely to become deadbeats?)
+Are they soon to become deadbeats?)

 - Lending or Investing $ (Is the debtor/investor responsible?)